My name is Jan Mersmann. I’m 27 and grew up in Rheinberg am Niederrhein in Germany.

 I heard about INVERTO through my involvement with a student organization called Enactus.
 At first as an intern and later as a student trainee, I was able to work from the get-go with customers on site on my own projects, and was always highly respected by the team.
 More than anything, it was the high degree of individual responsibility and the very good team spirit – both within the projects and outside of work – that convinced me to join INVERTO as a consultant.

 What do you do at INVERTO?

-I am a project manager and mainly work on projects with industrial companies.
+I am a Principal and mainly work on projects with industrial companies.
 I particularly enjoy dealing with what are often technical problems and appreciate the international aspect of my work.

 In addition to project work, I am also involved with supply chain digitization in our Supply Chain Management Competence Center, where I generate ideas on how to achieve sustainable savings potential by implementing new technologies.